Mangoes are so popular in Southwest Florida. They even have their own festival!

 The 2022 Mango Mania Festival will take place Saturday, July 16th from 9 am to 4 pm and celebrates the area’s abundance of mangoes and other tropical fruit.
 It’s one of the most popular mango festivals in Florida.

 You can thank the region’s climate for that stroke of luck.
 The climate here is similar to that of the mangoes’ native climates of India and Southeast Asia.

 Mango season in the Sunshine State is at its peak in the summer.
 It runs from May through October.
-There are about 50 types of mangoes grown on the island, and this year at the festival there will be more than 20 of them available to try.
+There are about 50 types of mangoes grown on the island.
+There are usually more than 20 mangoes available to try.

 Several cooling tents, air-conditioned portable toilets and misters spread throughout the festival will also help keep attendees cool.

 There will be a tasting tent and places to buy whole mangoes, jam, smoothies, chutney, ice cream, tea and bread.

 Home cooks and amateur chefs can enter a food and recipe contest.
 There will also be mango and tropical fruit-based beverages and food for sale.
 After all, it wouldn’t be Mango Mania without it.
 Don’t miss the free mango tasting table.

 If you want to learn more about mangoes at the festival, you can attend educational talks about tropical plants, palms, art and more.
 Tropical plants and trees will also be for sale.

 Don’t forget to say hi to the Mango Queen either!